Hiking in Belgium: 20 Best Hiking Trails in Belgium

 This trail is lined with informative posters that give details about the evolution of the area and the surrounding ecosystems.

 Hikers should look out for the high and low bogs and streams that make this such a rugged area of Belgium.

 Time the season right, and blueberries and cranberries will lie waiting to be picked and eaten!
 The path is circular, so hikers can return to the starting point ready for their next adventure.

 In the heart of the Belgian Ardennes in the West of Belgium lies the remains of the imposing medieval fortress, the Château de Franchimont.

-The castle has an intriguing history, being the site of ferocious medieval battles, and the rallying of Belgian troops at the outbreak of the Second World War.
+The castle, one of the prettiest fortresses in Belgium, has an intriguing history, being the site of ferocious medieval battles, and the rallying of Belgian troops at the outbreak of the Second World War.
 Hikers will be swept up in romanticism and historical imagination.

 The trail itself starts alongside the castle ruins and continues into the rural market town of Theux, where the Mosan-style church is well worth a look.